dungeons-of-moria/umoria/moria-manual.md

 Some crowns also have special magical abilities that improve chances in a battle.

-`Crown of Might`:
+#### `Crown of Might`

 This is the great crown of the warriors.
 This crown increases the strength, dexterity, and constitution of the wearer.
 Any attempt to paralyze or slow the character will fail.

-`Crown of the Magi`:
+#### `Crown of the Magi`

 This is the great crown of the wizards.
 The wearer will have an increased intelligence, and will also be given resistance against fire, frost, acid, and lightning.

-`Crown of Lordliness`:
+#### `Crown of Lordliness`

 This is the great crown of the priests.
 The wearer will have an increased wisdom and charisma.

-`Crown of Seeing`:
+#### `Crown of Seeing`

 This is the great crown of the rogues.
 The wearer will be able to see even invisible creatures, and will have an increased ability to locate traps and secret doors.

-`Crown of Regeneration`:
+#### `Crown of Regeneration`

 This crown will help you regenerate hit-points and mana more quickly than normal, allowing the character to fight longer before needing to rest.
 The character will use food faster than normal while wearing this crown because of the regenerative effects.

-`Crown of Beauty`:
+#### `Crown of Beauty`

 This crown looks impressive, and will increase charisma, but is otherwise not useful.

 ### 9.6 Magic Spells